Originally published: September 2024

 Despite pressure from Labour backbenchers and Green MPs, the Government once again rejected calls to introduce rent controls.

-Below, we've compiled an FAQ on some of the finer points of the bill that may not have been covered in the blog.
+Below, we've compiled an FAQ on some of the finer points of the Act that may not have been covered in the blog.

-On the commencement date, all ASTs will automatically convert into assured periodic tenancies, meaning no new Section 21 notices can be served.
+The Government announced three different implementation phases for the Act on November 13, 2025.
+The first of these phases, which includes the abolition of Section 21, begins on May 1, 2026.
+On this date, all ASTs will automatically convert into assured periodic tenancies, meaning no new Section 21 notices can be served.

 Mandatory